EGS-Tourist-Guide/PointsOfInterest/README.md

 The idea is to use GraphQL instead of REST since i am doing a single query with multiple data to chose the correct POIs.

 ## Technologies used
-- **Apollo Server**: Simplifies the process of building GraphQL APIs.
+- **Node JS and Apollo Server**: Simplifies the process of building GraphQL APIs.
 It is also well documented and seems easy to use.

 - **PostgreSQL with PostGIS extension**: Widely used database.
 Can be seamlessly integrated with Apollo Server, allowing me to efficiently fetch and manipulate data for our GraphQL API.
 PostGIS will be used to add support for geographic objects.